sohamm17/pipe_schedule/README.md

-##Artifact of "End-to-end Scheduling of Real-time Task Pipelines on Multiprocessors"
+## Artifact of "End-to-end Scheduling of Real-time Task Pipelines on Multiprocessors"

 ### Constraint Solvers

-1. Our heuristic constraint solver algorithm: `CoPi`
+1. `CoPi`: Our heuristic constraint solver algorithm.
 2. `GEKKO`: The APOPT Solver: https://machinelearning.byu.edu/

 Most experiments compare the above two.
-We also compared two other MINLP solvers but only for the first experiment:
+We have also experimented with two other MINLP solvers but only for the first experiment:

 1. `pyomo`: http://www.pyomo.org/
 2. `scipy`: https://docs.scipy.org/doc/scipy/reference/optimize.html